Skip to main content

 1. Connect UI (Zapier-hosted)

-• What users see: the hosted connect flow where they sign in to the third-party app and grant access
+• What users see: the hosted Connect UI where they sign in to the third-party app and grant access

 • What you control: the UI can be customized to match your design system so it feels native inside your product